-Possible biomarkers for Parkinson's disease identifiedFebruary 23rd, 2012 in Parkinson's & Movement disorders
+Possible biomarkers for Parkinson's disease identifiedFebruary 23, 2012 in Medicine & Health / Parkinson's & Movement disorders

 Scientists at Durin Technologies, Inc., and the University of Medicine and Dentistry of New Jersey-School of Osteopathic Medicine (UMDNJ-SOM) have announced a possible breakthrough in the search for a diagnostic biomarker for Parkinson's disease - a blood test that in the future may be able to detect the disease with high accuracy.